fltk/fltk/README.Wayland.txt

 * Using OpenGL inside Wayland windows doesn't seem to work on RaspberryPi hardware, although it works inside X11 windows on the same hardware.

+* Drag-and-drop initiation from a subwindow doesn't work under the KDE/Plasma desktop.
+That is most probably a KWin bug because no such problem occurs with 3 other Wayland compositors (Mutter, Weston, Sway).
+A workaround is proposed in issue #997 of the FLTK github repository (https://github.com/fltk/fltk/issues/997).

 3 Platform Specific Notes
 =========================